 Seize the Dream 2020

-Announcing the honorees for the 30th annual Seize the Dream Gala:
+Celebrating the 30th Annual Seize the Dream Gala Honorees:

 Bob Fields and the team at CommCreative

 We are proud to honor these extraordinary individuals who stand up for children, families and older adults throughout Metrowest, Greater Boston, Israel and communities around the world.